jbostoen/iTop-custom-extensions/docs/implementation/misc.md

 ### IP Phone
 The Combodo version doesn't allow you to link an IP Phone (often a switch at the same time) to network devices and clients.
 Either use the Network Device or use a customized data model.

-### Monitor
-There is (was?) an issue in the official Combodo example, where you'll be unable to create a model in the Monitor class.
-There's a fixed version available in this repository.

 # Linking devices

 **PC <=> switch:**
-* POV CI PC: downlink from switch .
+* Point of view from PC: downlink from switch.
 Network port = belongs to switch, device port = belongs to device (PC)
-* POV CI Network Device: downlink to PC.
+* Point of view from Network Device: downlink to PC.
 Network port = belongs to switch, device port = belongs to device (PC)

 **switch <=> switch:**
 * CI switch (Network Device): uplink.
 Network port = from regular switch, device port = belongs to other switch